-Originally discovered and sought after by the Native Americans of the Seminole tribe, saw palmetto has been used to treat a myriad of issues for generations.
+Originally discovered and sought after by the Native Americans of the Seminole tribe, saw palmetto has been used to treat myriad issues for generations.
 It is popularly used as a form of alternative medicine for urinary and reproductive issues, but it is also believed to influence hormone levels in both men and women.
-Many popular hair growth supplements and products contain saw palmetto.
+In fact, many popular hair growth supplements and thickening products contain saw palmetto.

 Meet the Expert

 Keep reading to see if saw palmetto is the answer to your thinning hair.